This tutorial will show how to run Develocity on Google Kubernetes Engine.

 Performance

 For production workloads, storage volumes should exhibit SSD-class disk performance of at least 3000 IOPS (input/output operations per second).
-Develocity is not compatible with network-based storage solutions due to limitations of latency and data consistency.

 Disk performance has a significant impact on Develocity performance.
-Develocity is not compatible with network-based storage solutions due to limitations of latency and data consistency. |
+Network file systems are not compatible with Develocity due to their performance characteristics. |

 Object storage